SilvyPao04/school-catalogue/README.md

 - Build a `SchoolCatalog` class to manage different schools.

 ## 🙌 Acknowledgements
+- This project is part of the **Learn Intermediate JavaScript** course on Codecademy.
 - Thanks to Codecademy for the course material and inspiration.